Eugenioides

 The common name for Coffea eugenioides, an ancient East African coffee plant believed to have produced the modern Arabica plant.
 The plant is tricky to grow and produces a small yield.
 In the cup, eugenioides is distinguished by its low acidity and bitterness, and it can vary greatly in flavor from farm to farm or plot to plot.

-A coffee sorting standard that allows for a maximum of 8 defects per 300 grams in a screen size of 15+.
+A coffee sorting standard that allows for a maximum of 8 primary defects per 300 grams in a screen size of 15+.

 Excelsa coffee